COVID-19 executive cyber briefing: Read the latest has been saved

 COVID-19 executive cyber briefing: 29 April 2020 | Incident Response

-This week’s issue focuses on the rise of COVID-19 related cyber attacks, as well as suggested adjustments to cyber incident response (CIR) playbooks and plans in context with recent organizational constraints due to the pandemic.
+This week’s issue focuses on the rise of COVID-19 related cyber attacks, as well as suggested adjustments to cyber incident response (CIR) playbooks and plans in context with recent organisational constraints due to the pandemic.

 Did you know?
-In the past 30 days, there has been an increase in malware and phishing campaigns related to COVID-19, including targeted attacks on known organizations, such as the WHO and Gates Foundation.
-While the overall volume of threats isn’t increasing, threat actors have increasingly shifted to COVID-19 lures to capitalize on fears around the pandemic.
+In the past 30 days, there has been an increase in malware and phishing campaigns related to COVID-19, including targeted attacks on known organisations, such as the WHO and Gates Foundation.
+While the overall volume of threats isn’t increasing, threat actors have increasingly shifted to COVID-19 lures to capitalise on fears around the pandemic.
 This is evident in the increase of malware samples incorporating COVID-19 themes collected by Deloitte CTI.
 The lures focused on maps, then personal protective equipment followed by Government incentives

 COVID-19 executive cyber briefing: 22 April 2020 | Data Privacy

-This week we highlight a few of the issues and related cyber threats impacting consumers, non-profit organizations as well as healthcare organizations globally.
+This week we highlight a few of the issues and related cyber threats impacting consumers, non-profit organisations as well as healthcare organisations globally.
 The ongoing COVID-19 pandemic has amplified risk factors by increasing the volume of attacks that target user data and impact their privacy.
 In addition, the Research from Deloitte Cyber Threat Intelligence (CTI) indicates COVID-19 pandemic responses by healthcare providers and research institutes are hampered by cyber adversaries who are launching cyber-attacks around the globe targeted at critical health care infrastructure.

 Did you know?
 Multiple COVID-19 related watering hole attacks were launched to steal information such as browser cookies, history, payment information, form autofill information and saved login credentials.
 A watering hole attack is a security exploit in which the attacker seeks to compromise a specific group of end users by infecting websites that members of the group are known to visit.

-Questions on data privacy: As societies transition into the “next normal”, whenever their governments deem the timing right, traditional organizations have some tough decisions to make around how to bring employees and customers back into their businesses.
+Questions on data privacy: As societies transition into the “next normal”, whenever their governments deem the timing right, traditional organisations have some tough decisions to make around how to bring employees and customers back into their businesses.
 Do they take temperatures, wait for antibody testing, do they ask for health disclosures?
 Whichever path they choose, there will be considerations to be made around data privacy.
-This issue provides questions organizations should be asking themselves on data privacy and protection to help start the conversations around creation or collection; analysis and use; storage and processing; sharing and transferring and retention and destruction.
+This issue provides questions organisations should be asking themselves on data privacy and protection to help start the conversations around creation or collection; analysis and use; storage and processing; sharing and transferring and retention and destruction.